 In addition, candidates who meet the outlined admission criteria are interviewed using the Mini Multiple Interview format.
 Interviewers are represented from across the province and comprise of clinicians, academics, members of the community at large and senior medical students.
 The call for volunteer interviewers takes place each fall and student Interviews are conducted in the spring.

-Following the interviews, each candidate is asked to rank their top two preferred site locations (Vancouver, the Southern Medical Program, the Island, or the North) in order of preference.
+Following the interviews, each candidate is asked to rank their preferred site locations (Vancouver, the Southern Medical Program, the Island, or the North) in order of preference.

 For information regarding application deadlines and timelines, please see the MD Undergraduate Admissions website: UBC Admissions